g1stavo/ine5611/README.md

 Why?
 =============

 I did an Operational Systems class at my university and these are the exercises required.
-I basically learn about processes, Unix, Threads, memory managent and file systems.
+I basically learned about processes, Unix, Threads, memory managent and file systems.
 There's also a NIM game that was our first project, and it's implemented using the Minimax algorithm.